dukang4655/Invariant-Matching-Property/README.md

 # Invariant-Matching-Property

-Data Generation:
+Implementation of the IMP and IMP_inv procedures from the work "Learning invariant representations under general interventions on the response" by Kang Du and Yu Xiang.

-Generate data for Experiment A-3 from [1].
+Data Generation: Generate data for Experiment A-3 from [1].

 training_data.m: generate training data testing_data.m: generate test data